About Scouts BSA (Boy Scouts)

 WHAT’S THE COST?

-The membership fee to join Boy Scouts is $24 per year.
+The membership fee to join Boy Scouts $120 per year and $60 per year for leaders.

 Other costs for uniforms, activities, and camping trips are not included in the membership fee.
 Fundraising programs are available to help keep costs low.